procurement strategy

 What is a Procurement Strategy?

-What is the Purpose of a Procurement Strategy?
+The Purpose of a Procurement Strategy?

 Procurement strategy reflects the company's vision, goals, and objectives and provides a set of methods and practices to align with them.
+It’s a pillar of production, fundamental for ensuring the best quality of its output with optimal use of resources.

 Cost Reduction

-The most common procurement strategy focused on increasing profits through recognizing saving opportunities and decreasing the total cost of ownership (TCO).
+The most common procurement strategy focused on increasing profits through recognizing saving opportunities and decreasing the total cost of ownership (TCO)

 Cost reduction is a complex and multi-layered process, influenced by various decisions made across the company's departments on many hierarchy levels.
+It involves negotiating with suppliers, adjusting internal administrative workflows, optimizing operational expenses, minimizing maverick spend, and ultimately cutting excessive purchases.

 Risk Management

+A risk management strategy focuses on minimizing the impact of unfortunate events on the procurement process.
 Following this strategy, an organization prepares to compensate for any supply chain risk.

 This strategy allows a company to develop appropriate responses to potential risks.
 Core elements of risk management strategy include the following steps:

-• Communicate risk management practices to teams involved in procurement.
+• Communicate risk management practices to teams involved in procurement;

 Supplier Management, Optimization, and Relationship Building